gpadolina/TimeSeries-notes/TimeSeries/12 - PracticalForecastingIssues.md

 If we are only interested in forecasting the next few observations, one simple approach is to throw away the earliest observations and only fit a model to the most recent observations.
+## Forecasting on training and test sets
+Typically, we compute one-step forecasts on the training data (the "fitted values") and multi-step forecasts on the test data.
+However, occassionally we may wish to compute multi-step forecasts on the training data or one-step forecasts on the test data.
+#### Multi-step forecasts on training data
+We normally define fitted values to be one-step forecasts on the training set, but a similar idea can be used for multi-step forecasts.